sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 ## Verifying Dependency Inversion

 To confirm the components implementing business logic - like `worker` - have no dependency on any concrete implementation, let's investigate the `worker` object file.
 If we run `make worker.o` to create the object file for our worker component, we can then use `nm` to prove there are no undefined symbols.
-This demonstrates our dependency inversion worked - our high-level component has no dependency on a specific implementation of the logger!
+This demonstrates the dependency inversion worked: the worker component has zero dependency on any concrete logger implementation.

 ```bash
 make worker.o
 nm worker.o